hl2jeep/gmod-infinite-map-obj-parser-LOD/README.md

       // make sure to put a comma on the curly bracket that came before it
       // don't put a comma on the last curly bracket in the list.
     {
+        dontcull = 1, // you can add this line to any of the parts in the list
-        name = Vector(0,0,0),
+        // to disable culling for that object. name = Vector(0,0,0),
         objname = "0_1_0"
     } // this is the last curly bracket.